LearningKijo/KQL/KQL-XDR-Hunting/MicrosoftSecurity-Threat-Insight/MicrosoftSecurity-ThreatInsight/2023-MicrosoftSecurity-ThreatInsight/20230407-MangoSandstorm.md

 # MERCURY and DEV-1084: Destructive attack on hybrid environments
+Microsoft Threat Intelligence has detected destructive operations enabled by MERCURY, a nation-state actor linked to the Iranian government, that attacked both on-premises and cloud environments.
+While the threat actors attempted to masquerade the activity as a standard ransomware campaign, the unrecoverable actions show destruction and disruption were the ultimate goals of the operation.

 > [!Important]
 > April 2023 update – Microsoft Threat Intelligence has shifted to a new threat actor naming taxonomy aligned around the theme of weather.
 MERCURY is now tracked as Mango Sandstorm and DEV-1084 is now tracked as Storm-1084.